hadartayar/TicTacToeUnityGame/README.md

 # TicTacToeUnityGame
 TicTacToe Game in Unity C#

 Tic Tac Toe is a classic two-player game played on a 3x3 grid.
-Players take turns marking spaces with their respective symbols (usually 'X' and 'O') until one player successfully aligns three of their symbols horizontally, vertically, or diagonally, or until the grid is full, resulting in a draw.
+Players take turns marking spaces with their respective symbols ( 'X' and 'O') until one player successfully aligns three of their symbols horizontally, vertically, or diagonally, or until the grid is full, resulting in a draw.
 The game requires strategy and foresight to outmaneuver your opponent and secure a winning combination.

 ![image](https://github.com/hadartayar/TicTacToeUnityGame/assets/49910770/ae73ef32-6e07-4fec-9d80-5f19f2f15269)